chtheodoro/habfuzz/README.md

 ![](https://img.shields.io/badge/topic-Habitat Modelling-blue.svg)

 ### What’s new on version 2.0?
-1. Habfuzz is now fully automated!
+Habfuzz is now fully automated!
 Just input your data and get the results!
 No need for rule files.
 The software is data-driven and calculates everything it needs internally!

-2. Ten-fold cross validation is also internally applied to calculate model performance as the percentage of correctly classified instances.
+Ten-fold cross validation is also internally applied to calculate model performance as the percentage of correctly classified instances.

 ### Why Habfuzz?
-Habfuzz is a fully automated software, which calculates the instream habitat suitability by utilizing.
+Habfuzz is a fully automated software, which calculates the instream habitat suitability by utilizing

-1. Τhe Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975) and
+a. Τhe Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975) and
-2. The Bayesian joint probability inference process as described in Brookes et al. (2010), with fuzzified inputs.
+b.
+The Bayesian joint probability inference process as described in Brookes et al. (2010), with fuzzified inputs.

 It is specifically structured to quickly calculate the fuzzy-logic- or fuzzy-Bayesian-based instream habitat suitability for fish or freshwater macroinvertebrates along a hydraulically simulated river reach.
 However, if appropriately modified, it can be applied to wider research topics requiring fuzzy logic to be addressed.